Chantal13/quartz/content/Notes/Rockhounding/Rocks/gneiss.md

   - rockhounding
   - tumbling
 aliases:
-  - Gneiss
+  - gneiss
 ---
 # Gneiss

 ## Overview
-Gneiss (pronounced “nice”) is a **[[metamorphic]] rock** characterized by its distinctive light-and-dark banding.
+Gneiss (pronounced “nice”) is a **[[Metamorphic]] rock** characterized by its distinctive light-and-dark banding.
 It forms when pre-existing rocks such as granite, sandstone, or shale are subjected to intense heat and pressure, causing the minerals to re-crystallize and separate into layers.

 On the north shores of Lake Ontario, gneiss is most commonly found as **glacial erratics** — stones carried south from the ancient Canadian Shield by glaciers during the last Ice Age.
 Today, they can be found as rounded pebbles and cobbles scattered along the beaches.